ExplainedRE/website/content/posts/flare-on7 - RE Crowd/index.md

 [ . . . ]
 ```

 We found dozens of very suspicious requests to the server.
 This looks like an exploitation attempt or data exfiltration.
-We've never seen requests of this kine and we decided to google for some of the keywords in the request `(Not <locktoken:write1>)`.
+We've never seen requests of this kind and we decided to google for some of the keywords in the request `(Not <locktoken:write1>)`.

 Googling for this keyword brought us immediately to CVE-2017-7269 — a vulnerability in IIS.
 This must be it.
 When reading about this vulnerability online we saw that it targets 32 bit IIS servers.
 The exploit is publicly available in multiple repositories on Github, including Metasploit's.
 The challenge author must have used one of these implementations.
-From the different implementation, we understood that the exploit is using a shellcode with ROP and alphanumeric encodind to eventually execute a remote shell on the victim.
+From the different implementation, we understood that the exploit is using a shellcode with ROP and alphanumeric encoding to eventually execute a remote shell on the victim.

 Let's grab the shellcode and open it in radare2.